rangle/ngCourse2/handout/features/es6_modules.md

 * SystemJS
 * Webpack

-Currently `System.import` is the standard way to load a module in the browser.

 ## Loading a Module From a Browser

 Below we make use of SystemJS to load a module.
 The script first loads the code for the SystemJS library, then the function call **System.import** is use to import(load) the _app_ module.

+Loading ES6 modules is a little trickier.
+In an ES6-compliant browser you use the System keyword to load modules asynchronously.
+To make our code work with current browsers, however, we will use the SystemJS library as a polyfill:

 ```html
   <script src="/node_module/systemjs/dist/system.js"></script>